ststimac/MSEdgeExplainers/Foldables/explainer.md

 ## Proposal: Window Segments Enumeration JavaScript API

 - Feb 26, 2020: 🚚📦 Window Segments Enumeration JavaScript API has now moved to the [W3C Second Screen Community Group](https://www.w3.org/community/webscreens/).
 For the explainer, issues, and comments please refer to the [webscreens/window-segments](https://github.com/webscreens/window-segments) GitHub repo.
+- Oct 1, 2021: The Window Segments Enumeration JavaScript API has been deprecated in favor of the Visual Viewport segments property.
+Refer to the [Visual Viewport](https://github.com/WICG/visual-viewport/blob/gh-pages/segments-explainer/SEGMENTS-EXPLAINER.md) GitHub repo for the segments explainer.

 ## Security and Privacy